FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/logging/readme.md

 - A broker is used for logging of all NETCONF messages incoming or outgoing, except the NETCONF notifications (a distinct broker has been introduced for notifications).
-- NETCONF RPC's and responses can be matched using the 'message-id' attribute that is placed in the RPC header.
+- NETCONF RPCs and responses can be matched using the 'message-id' attribute that is placed in the RPC header.
 - Per-device logging is supported, logs for NETCONF messages are stored under the directory 'log/netconf-messages' and named by the